-- Put quinoa into a jar and fill the jar to the top with filtered water.
+- Put the quinoa into a jar and fill the jar to the top with filtered water.

-- Soak quinoa for 6 hours or overnight maybe easier.
+- Soak the quinoa for 6 hours or overnight maybe easier.

-- Set in shade at room temp (70 degrees)
+- Set the jar in shade at room temp (70 degrees)

 - Pour off the water, use a strainer as well.